Analysis

 import fnmatch

 return fnmatch.fnmatch(value, pattern)The order matters.
 Emergency rules get checked first, then multi-approval, then single.
 That way a delete against production_* trips the emergency tier before any looser rule can claim it.
-The pattern matching leans on Python's standard-library `fnmatch`, which handles shell-style wildcards like production_* out of the box, so you write the rules and the library does the comparison.
+The pattern matching leans on Python's standard-library `fnmatch` (opens in a new tab), which handles shell-style wildcards like production_* out of the box, so you write the rules and the library does the comparison.

 Step 2: Approval Workflow Engine